- About Us

 Thinking of changing majors to NANO?
 If you change majors after the start of the junior year courses in the major (see sample curriculum charts) then plan on not graduating for another 3 years.
 Pre-requisites for courses will not be waived and courses are only offered once per year.

 Please note: The NanoEngineering and Chemical Engineering majors are being evaluated for impacted status.
 If approved, admission to the major will be restricted for the 2014-2015 academic year.

 For graduation each student must satisfy general-education course requirements determined by the student’s college as well as the major requirements determined by the department.
 The six colleges at UCSD require widely different general-education courses, and the number of such courses differs from one college to another.
 Each student should choose his or her college carefully, considering the special nature of the college and the breadth of general education.

-The NANO curriculum allows for forty-eight units of humanities and social science (HSS) courses, which are sufficient to fulfill most but not all college requirements.
-Regardless of the specific college, students must develop a program that includes a total of at least forty-eight units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, or personnel administration.
-Students must consult with their college to determine which HSS courses to take.
+The NANO curriculum allows for forty-eight* units of General Education (G.E.)
+Requirements, which are sufficient to fulfill most but not all college requirements.
+Regardless of the specific college, students must develop a program that includes a total of at least forty-eight* units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, or personnel administration.
+Students must consult with their college to determine which G.E. courses to take.

 - B.S.
 NanoEngineering